-* Note – I’ve received many aggressive emails/messages about the inclusion of bacon in this recipe.
+* Note: I’ve received many emails/messages questioning the inclusion of bacon in this recipe.
 I acknowledge 100% that this is a non-traditional addition you would obviously NEVER find in a Muslim country (because Muslims do not eat pork for religious reasons).
 It’s added for the extra fat, because home cooks cannot get meat fatty enough to get the desired result.
 Without bacon, you will be disappointed with the results, unless you hunt down extra fatty meat – I’ve provided directions in the recipe card.

 How to make Doner Kebab meat

 And the best part – how to make it!
 It is easy.
 Once you get your head around manhandling a giant block of meat!

 In a nutshell, the meat is pureed in a food processor which transforms it into a “paste” which gives it the unique carvable meat texture (as opposed to, for example, Meatloaf where ground/mince beef is just shaped by hand and has a more “crumbly” texture).

 Then roll it into a log shape using foil – this holds the shape while suspended over a pan using skewers (without it, the meat sags when raw) – then cook it in the oven.
 Whip off the foil at the end to brown it, stand it upright and carve!!

 The texture of the cooked meat is such that it can be carved thinly – just like in kebab shops!

 Shave it quite thinly and once you’ve cut off as much as you want/need, pan fry it gently to get a blush of gold on it.
 This is a magic touch that really transforms the meat because once you carve off the outer browned layer, the meat inside is just pink.
 It’s the same special finishing touch we do with Mexican Carnitas!